-- Wirelessly separated spaces such as rooms of houses surrounded by concretes are directly connected through RoF relay link without any digital signal processing units of relay stations. - 2.
-In spite of physical and electromagnetic separation, one wireless zone is extended to another wireless zone which can include the same stations of the original wireless zones. - Users at different locations can take advantage of broadband multi-media applications.
+- 1. Electromagnetic isolated spaces such as rooms of houses surrounded by concretes are directly connected through RoF relay link without any digital signal processing units of relay stations. - 2.
+In spite of physical and electromagnetic separation, one wireless zone is extended to another wireless zone through optical cables. - 3.
+Users at different locations can take advantage of broadband multi-media applications.

-Experimental Setup 1: Frequency Response of RoF Link
+Experimental Setup 1 : Frequency Response of RoF Link